spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/lesion-metrics-template.rst

 .. note::

+   TODO: as we need to provide a template/atlas, which is covered by the next tutorial (see below), we can consider moving this tutorial after the template/atlas-based lesion segmentation tutorial.

    You can register the template and warp the atlas to the anatomical image using the ``sct_register_to_template`` and ``sct_warp_template`` functions, respectively.
    See :ref:`template-registration <template-registration>` for more information.